THE MIDWEST AFRICAN SERIES, DAY 6 – 8

 CHILD SOLDIER

-I got talking to the manager of the gym who was originally from Sierra Leone and asked him about the war.
+I got talking to the manager of the gym, who was originally from Sierra Leone and asked him about the war.
 Turns out he was in the midst of it, and at 10 years would have often seen people getting their heads cut off.
-To get over the trauma he was given cocaine by the local army.
-A ten year old and cocaine!
-These people have been through it all and I can’t wait to see the country and its people myself.
+To get over the trauma, the local army gave him cocaine.
+A ten-year-old and cocaine!
+These people have been through it all, and I can’t wait to see the country and its people myself.

 DAY 8 – CHARLES TAYLORS FARM

-Back during the civil war there was no bigger warlord in the region than Charles Taylor.
-Charles would have lead many of the rebel groups and in the process killed thousands of locals as well as forcibly recruiting 1000s of child soldiers all before becoming president.
-However these heinous crimes eventually led to his conviction for war crimes, and he now serves the rest of his years in an English prison.
+Back during the civil war, there was no bigger warlord in the region than Charles Taylor.
+Charles would have led many of the rebel groups and, in the process, killed thousands of locals as well as forcibly recruiting 1000s of child soldiers, all before becoming president.
+However, these heinous crimes eventually led to his conviction for war crimes, and he now serves the rest of his years in an English prison.

 I did not expect to get so close to his farm, a palace he was constructing during his presidency and in the very region that he committed so many of those atrocities.